 3 Methods for Aging Whiskey at Home

 Whiskey aging sounds hard, but it can be done at home with the right supplies.
 The only other thing you will need is patience before you can pour your own aged whiskey into personalized whiskey glasses and enjoy an improved drink over what was in the bottle when you bought it.
-Here is what aging whiskey does and how to age your own whiskey at home (in a bottle or barrel).
+Here is what whiskey aging does and how to age your own whiskey at home (in a bottle or barrel).

 What Is Aging Whiskey?